 Children receive a portion of the deceased's estate under a forced heirship regime (Article 913, Civil Code).
 The amount of the forced heirship depends on the number of children:

 - one child: 50 per cent, leaving 50 per cent freely disposable;

-- two children: a third each, leaving a third freely disposable; and
+- two children: one-third each, leaving one-third freely disposable; and

 - three or more children: 75 per cent divided equally, leaving 25 per cent freely disposable.